sgbaik-decaf/portfolio/README.md

 ### LIET377 Computer Aided Design and Computer Graphic

-### Independant Study
+### Independent Study

-Paper: *A Research to Identify Whether Green Management Policies of Restraunt Chains Reinforce Customers' Motive of Revisiting: Comparison by Exposure Level and Exposure Pathways* (2020, Unpublished)
+Abstract: *A Research to Identify Whether Green Management Policies of Restraunt Chains Reinforce Customers' Motive of Revisiting: Comparison by Exposure Level and Exposure Pathways* (2020, Unpublished)